Generative AI Best Practices

 Explore tools through faculty development Share copyrighted content with AI tools

-Portions of the content on this page were generated with the assistance of artificial intelligence (AI) tools and reviewed by the Center for Teaching Excellence (CTE) and the Instructional Design & Technology (IDT) team.
-All content has been edited for clarity and accuracy.
+Portions of the content on this page were generated with the assistance of AI tools and reviewed by the Center for Teaching Excellence (CTE) and the Instructional Design & Technology (IDT) team.
+All content has been edited for clarity and accuracy. (a reminder that this is just guidance for faculty, not official policy)

 We invite you to explore AI tools with curiosity, discernment, and a commitment to the common good.